-- Demonstrate the ability to interpret and communicate biblical texts informed by the historical and cultural context in which the texts were written. - 2.
+- 1. Demonstrate the ability to interpret and communicate biblical texts informed by the historical and cultural context in which the texts were written. - 2.
 Demonstrate the ability to articulate traditional theological categories and historical developments of Christian thought more broadly and the Stone-Campbell movement more particularly. - 3.
 Demonstrate sensitivity to the practice of Christian faith in contemporary and diverse contexts. - 4.
 Demonstrate the ability to think critically and sensitively about ministry situations and respond in ways grounded ethically and theologically. - 5.
 Demonstrate maturity in their chosen aspect of ministry.

-Students who can demonstrate competency by examination in Greek or Hebrew will take only 42 hours.
-Students who need leveling in addition to Greek and Hebrew will be required to take 51 hours.

-3 HOURS LEVELING THEO-5143 Non-Christian Religion BIBL-5023 Graduate Survey of the Bible THEO-5153 Philosophical Theology Note: This course is only required of students with less than 10 hours of al text courses.
-These courses must be completed 12 HOURS MINISTRY STUDIES REQUIRED before enrolling in BI BL-5033 Introduction to the Old Testament and its GMIN-5013 Christian Spiritual Formation Theologies and BIBL 5043 Introduction to the New Testament and its GMIN-5533 Preaching and Communicating Scripture Theologies.
-This cou rse does not count toward hours required for the GMIN-5743 Counseling for Ministers M.A.C.M. degree.
-GMIN-5853 Theology For Ministry 3 HOURS FOUNDATIO ON PEOLIDED 6 HOURS MINISTRY S ETIIDIES EI ECTIVES BIBL-5013 Introduction to Graduate Biblical Studies FMIN-5033 DIDE-3013 introduction to Graduate Diblical Studies FMIN-5103 Seminar: Selected Topics in Family Ministry 9 HOURS BIBLICAL S TUDIES PEOUIDED Family Life Ministry BIBL-5033 Introduction to the Old Testament and its Theologies FMIN-5313 Systems Theory in Ministry BIBL-5043 Introduction to the Old Testament and its Theologies FMIN-5503 Marriage and Family Dynamics BIBL-5623 Advanced Biblical Exegesis FMIN-5543 Marriage and Family Therapy DIDL-3023 Advanced biblical Exegesis GMIN-5003 Ministry in Cities and Small Towns 6 HOLIDS DIDLICAL I ANGUAGES CHOSEN FROM GMIN-5023 Congregational Leadership GREK-5103 GMIN-5043 Adult Learning Elementary Greek I GMIN-5063 Managing Conflict, Transition, and Change GREK-5113 Elementary Greek II GMIN-5113 Theology of Worship HBRW-5113 Elementary Hebrew I GMIN-5123 Apologetics HBRW-5123 Elementary Hebrew II GMIN-5143 Non-Christian Religions A HOUDA DIDLIGAL A TUDIES EL FOTIVE SUSSEN EDOM GMIN-5153 Philosophical Theology TUDIES ELECTIVE CHOSEN FROM GMIN-5233 Acts and Ministry Formation BIBL-5073 Politics and Power in Israel's First History GMIN-5513 Congregational Development and Administration BIBL-5223 Seminar in the Gospels GMIN-5843 Special Topics in Ministry BIBL-5233 Acts and Ministry Formation YTMN-5033 Seminar: Selected Topics in Youth Ministry BIBL-5243 Seminar in the Pauline Epistles YTMN-5103 Adolescent Culture BIBL-5313 Wisdom Literature YTMN-5163 Adolescent Physical and Spiritual Development BIBL-5253 Seminar in Selected New Testament Passages YTMN-5203 Teaching Adolescents BIBL-5363 Seminar in Selected Old Testament Passages • GREK-5203 Selected Greek New Testament Readings 3 HOURS FIELD EDU CATION REQUIRED COURSE GREK-5213 Selected Greek Readings/Gospels GMIN-5913 Field Education HBRW-5213 Intermediate Hebrew A HOUDE HISTORY T IFOLOGY REQUIRED Comprehensive Exam 3 HOURS HISTORY-TI COMP-5900 Master of Arts in Christian Ministry Comprehensive CHST-5023 History of the Restoration Movement Examination
+Note: This course is only required of students with less than 10 hours of undergraduate biblical text courses.
+These courses must be completed before enrolling in BIBL-5033 Introduction to the Old Testament and It's Theologies and BIBL-5043 Introduction to the New Testament and It's Theologies.
+This course does not count toward hours required for the M.A.C.M. degree.

+9 HOURS BIBLICAL STUDIES REQUIRED

+BIBL-5033 Introduction to the Old Testament and It's Theologies BIBL-5043 Introduction to the New Testament and It's Theologies BIBL-5623 Advanced Biblical Exegesis

+6 HOURS BIBLICAL LANGUAGES CHOSEN FROM

+GREK-5103 Elementary Greek I

+GREK-5113 Elementary Greek II

+HBRW-5113 Elementary Hebrew I

+HBRW-5123 Elementary Hebrew II

+3 HOURS BIBLICAL STUDIES ELECTIVE CHOSEN FROM

+BIBL-5073 Politics and Power in Israel's First History

+BIBL-5223 Seminar in the Gospels

+BIBL-5233 Acts and Ministry Formation

+BIBL-5243 Seminar in the Pauline Epistles

+BIBL-5253 Seminar in Selected New Testament Passages

+BIBL-5313 Wisdom Literature

+BIBL-5363 Seminar in Selected Old Testament Passages

+GREK-5203 Selected Greek New Testament Readings

+GREK-5213 Selected Greek Readings/Gospels

+HBRW-5213 Intermediate Hebrew

+3 HOURS HISTORY-THEOLOGY REQUIRED

+CHST-5023 History of the Restoration Movement CHST-5033 Seminar and Church History Topics